OPEC, Russia extend record oil cuts to end of July

 While oil prices have partially recovered, they are still well below the costs of most U.S. shale producers.
 Shutdowns, layoffs and cost cutting continue across the United States.

+“I applaud OPEC-plus for reaching an important agreement today which comes at a pivotal time as oil demand continues to recover and economies reopen around the world,” U.S. Energy Secretary Dan Brouillette wrote on Twitter after the extension.

-As global lockdown restrictions to halt the spread of the coronavirus are being eased, oil demand is expected to exceed supply sometime in July but OPEC has yet to clear 1 billion barrels of excess oil inventories accumulated since March.
+As global lockdowns ease, oil demand is expected to exceed supply sometime in July but OPEC has yet to clear 1 billion barrels of excess oil inventories accumulated since March.

 Nigeria’s petroleum ministry said Abuja backed the idea of compensating for its excessive output in May and June.

-OPEC+’s joint ministerial monitoring committee, known as the JMMC, would now meet every month until December to review the market, compliance and recommend levels of cuts.
+OPEC+’s joint ministerial monitoring committee, known as the JMMC, will meet monthly until December to review the market, compliance and recommend levels of cuts.
+JMMC’s next meeting is scheduled for June 18.

-The next JMMC meeting is scheduled for June 18, while the next full OPEC and OPEC+ meeting will take place on Nov.
+OPEC and OPEC+ will hold their next scheduled meetings on Nov.
 30-Dec.
 1.

 Reporting by Vladimir Soldatkin and Olesya Astakhova in Moscow, Rania El Gamal in Dubai, Alex Lawler and Ahmad Ghaddar in London, Libby George in Abuja, Ahmed Rasheed in Baghdad, Lamine Chikhi in Algiers; Writing by Dmitry Zhdhannikov; Editing by Edmund Blair